Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Acknowledgement

-This work was done while Wenyu Chen was a PhD student at MIT Operations Research Center.
+Wenyu Chen and Kayhan Behdin contributed to the work when they were PhD students at MIT Operations Research Center.
 The authors would like to thank MIT SuperCloud~\citep{reuther2018interactive} for partially providing the computational resources for this work.
-This research is supported in part by grants from the Office of Naval Research.
+This research was supported by grants from the Office of Naval Research (ONR-N000142212665).